Louis François Armand de Vignerot du Plessis, 3rd Duke of Richelieu: Invasion of Hanover

 The French ministers were deeply unhappy with d'Estrees the commander of the Army of Westphalia which had orders to invade Hanover but was moving extremely slowly.
 It was decided to replace him with Richelieu.
 Arriving shortly after the victorious Battle of Hastenbeck, with the Anglo-German Army of Observation retreating rapidly from him, the Duc lead his army in pursuit.

 His army now occupied most of Hanover, capturing the capital in the autumn.
 His orders were to smash the Army of Observation and occupy all of Hanover, before turning east and launching an attack on the Prussian fortress of Magdeburg.
 Instead Richelieu, fearing that his army was not in a condition to face battle, concluded the Convention of Klosterzeven which allowed the enemy to escape destruction.
 He was heavily criticised for this in Paris, where the terms were considered far too lenient.

 The Duc then led his army into winter quarters at Halberstadt postponing the attack on Magdeburg.
-Early in the new year he suddenly resigned his command, and retired to France - handing over to the Comte d'Clermont.
+Early in the new year he suddenly resigned his command, and retired to France - handing over to Louis, Count of Clermont.
 He was widely accused of corruption during his six months as commander in Hanover.
 He and his officers were suspected of having stolen three-quarters of the money he was supposed to raise in taxes from the occupied territories, as well as stealing the pay of his soldiers.

 His pillaging campaigns in Hanover procured him the sobriquet of the petit père de la maraude.